ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. attention::

    The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
-This chapter can also serve as a starting point for running the SRW App on other systems, but the user may need to perform additional troubleshooting.
+This chapter can also serve as a starting point for running the SRW App on other systems (including generic Linux/MacOS system), but the user may need to perform additional troubleshooting.

 .. note::
    The :ref:`container approach <QuickstartC>` is recommended for a smoother first-time build and run experience.
 Building without a container allows for the use of the Rocoto workflow manager and may allow for more customization.
 However, the non-container approach requires more in-depth system-based knowledge, especially on Level 3 and 4 systems, so it is less appropriate for beginners.